Palani railway station

-Palani railway station is a single-electric lined train station serving Tamil Nadu's pilgrim town of Palani situated in the western part of the state.
-The station is a part of the Madurai railway division of the Southern Railway zone and falls on the Pollachi–Dindigul section.
+Palani Railway Station (station code: PLNI) is an NSG–4 category Indian railway station in Madurai railway division of Southern Railway zone.
+It serves the town of Palani, located in Dindigul district of the Indian state of Tamil Nadu.

 Electrification

 From Palakkad Junction till this station, this line has been converted from single-diesel line to single-electric line.
 These include stations like Palakkad Town, Minatchipuram, Pollachi Jn, Udumalaipettai and Palani.
 On 13 September 2022, Palani – Dindigul Junction CRS inspection was conducted and soon this stretch consisting of these stations, Chattrapatti, Oddanchatram and Akkaraipatti will be converted from single-diesel Line to single-electric line, respectively.